-Measurable statements of what FSD seeks to achieve Learners are literate and numerate.
+Learners are literate and numerate.
 Students will have the literacy and numeracy competency to engage in learning across the content areas.
 "Literacy and numeracy are the foundational building blocks of learning.
 They shall be pervasive across all subjects and grades and specifically taught using age-appropriate, complete texts of high quality in language classes and standard algorithms in mathematics.
 These foundations establish core knowledge, shared civic and cultural literacy and skills that enable students to solve problems, think critically as they become active and informed citizens leading healthy lives of meaning."
-AB ED Ministerial Order on Student Learning - Foundations for Learning, p.
-1
+AB ED Ministerial Order on Student Learning

-- Improvement in students' ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades. - Improvement in students' knowledge, skills and understanding of foundational literacy, vocabulary, and comprehension (listening and written) - Improvement in foundational numeracy and mathematical knowledge and skills for all students
+- learners achieve prescribed provincial learning outcomes, demonstrating strengths in literacy and numeracy - learners apply knowledge, understanding and skills in real life contexts and situations improvement in students' ability to understand learning outcomes, demonstrated by strengths in literacy and numeracy, across all subjects and grades

+- improvement in students' knowledge, skills and understanding of foundational literacy, vocabulary, and comprehension (listening and written) - improvement in foundational numeracy and mathematical knowledge and skills for all students